ivoyager/ivoyager/data/solar_system/README.txt

 modify cell values.
 For example, the Sun's GM = "1.32712440018e20" will be be changed to "1.33E+20" in the display bar AND THE SAVED FILE VALUE!
 You can prevent this by prefixing with either single-quote (') or underscore (_).
-However, it is then necessary to assess each REAL and large INT value individually for "Excel-safety", or prefix all numbers.
-Alternatively, you can use the import wizard and set all columns to text EVERY TIME you edit a *.tsv file.
-Any of these options is a major hassle.
+However, it is then necessary to assess each REAL for "Excel-safety", or prefix all REALs.
+The only alternative using Excel is to use the import wizard (setting all columns to text) EVERY TIME you edit a *.tsv file.
+These options are all a major hassle.

 Remarkably, the only .csv/.tsv file editor that I could find that doesn't do this (and is currently being maintained for Windows 10) is Ron's Editor: